Jack1320/Jacks-copy-of-maths-by-computer-project/README.md

 So far:
-A1 and A2 are complete and polished
+Section A is complete

-Also we need to agree on what we are doing for part B
+Task B2 was selected for section B